itzzmeakhi/Shoppie/DeveloperNotes.md

 Added highights to the product model and also implemented form array to push product highights from admin/add-product component while adding a product.
 Should implement displaying product highlights in the product-detail component in further commits.

+# Added user product ratings

+### Commit - 10

+Added a feature, so that user can rate a product out of 5 and can submit the rating.
+User can rate the specific product only once.
+It will be impllemted in UI in next commit.